czbiohub-sf/cerebra/paper/paper.md

 ## `find-peptide-variants`

 The `find-peptide-variants` module reports the peptide-level consequence of genomic variants.
-First we load the reference GTF, then construct an index (.fai) of the genome fasta file with [pyfaidx](https://pypi.org/project/pyfaidx/) to enable fast random memory access.
+First we load the reference GTF, then construct an index (.fai) of the genome fasta file with [pyfaidx](https://pypi.org/project/pyfaidx/) to enable fast random memory access [@pyfaidx].
 We then create a _genome interval tree_ that will be used to quickly match genomic coordinates from VCF records to peptide-level variants.
 The user again has the option to filter out variants not found in the COSMIC database.
 VCF records are read in simultaneously; individual records are converted to _GenomePosition_ objects to keep track of their genomic intervals and observed DNA bases.